Stars of sparkling: the Ferrari Trento story

 Hear the words 'Italian sparkling', and Prosecco, Franciacorta, or even Lambrusco may be the wines that spring to mind.
 But scores of wineries across Italy have been crafting other quality fizz for decades - and none embody the spirit of Italian winemaking quite like Ferrari Trento.

 Ferrari's story dates back to 1902, when a young Italian oenologist named Giulio Ferrari made his first trip to Champagne.
-Struck by the famed French region's geographical similarities to his native Trentino, he started to realise the Adige Valley's extraordinary - yet untapped - potential for growing Chardonnay.
+Struck by the famed French region's geographical similarities to his native Trentino, he started to realise the Trentino mountains' extraordinary - yet untapped - potential for growing Chardonnay.
 So began a lifelong dream: to create an Italian wine in the traditional method, that could hold its own against the world's finest Champagnes.

 'Art in the bottle'